shakacode/react_on_rails_pro/docs/node-renderer/js-configuration.md

 1. **honeybadgerApiKey** - (default: `env.HONEYBADGER_API_KEY`) - If you want errors on the Node Renderer to be sent to Honeybadger, set this value.
 1. **sentryDsn**: - (default: `env.SENTRY_DSN || null`) - Enables server rendering errors catching with Sentry if the options is set.
 1. **sentryTracing** - (default: `env.SENTRY_TRACING || null`) - Should be set to `true` to enable adding trace context to the error.
 Requires **sentryDsn** to be set.
-1. **sentryTracesSampleRate** - (default: `env.SENTRY_TRACES_SAMPLE_RATE || 0.5`) - With this option set, every transaction created will have that percentage chance of being sent to Sentry.
-(So, for example, if you set sentryTracesSampleRate to 0.2, approximately 20% of your transactions will get recorded and sent.)
+1. **sentryTracesSampleRate** - (default: `env.SENTRY_TRACES_SAMPLE_RATE || 0.1`) - With this option set, every transaction created will have that percentage chance of being sent to Sentry.
+So, for example, if you set sentryTracesSampleRate to 0.2, approximately 20% of your transactions will get recorded and sent.
+See below for more details on Sentry Tracing.

 ## Example Launch Files